Floristry: Role in personal relationships

 During the COVID-19 pandemic of 2020-2021, floristry became an even more important means of communicating with loved ones from a distance.
 As The New York Times noted, "in lieu of saying it in person, we're all saying it with flowers."
-This has led to an increase in profit for the American floral industry; over 80% of respondents to a survey conducted by the Society of American Florists said their holiday sales had increased in 2020 compared with 2019.
+This has led to an increase in profit for the American floral industry; over 80% of respondents to a 2021 survey conducted by the Society of American Florists said their 2020 holiday sales had increased compared with 2019.

 Fresh flower sources

-There are usually three major sources of fresh flowers for retail florists: local growers, local wholesalers and flower auctions.
-The majority of these are supplied by specialist horticultural and cut flower suppliers.
+Retail florists are primarily supplied with fresh flowers by local growers, local wholesalers, and flower auctions.
+The majority of these are provided by specialist horticultural and cut flower suppliers.

-Internationally there are hundreds of wholesale flower markets and auctions, the largest of which is located in Aalsmeer, the Netherlands: the Bloemenveiling Aalsmeer.
+Internationally, there are hundreds of wholesale flower markets and auctions, the largest of which is Bloemenveiling Aalsmeer, located in Aalsmeer, the Netherlands.
 Other major markets include the fledgling Dubai Flower Centre and the Ota Flower Market in Tokyo, Japan.

 Within North America, Miami is considered to be the main distribution point for imported fresh flowers.
-Many local wholesalers purchase fresh flower stock from importers in Miami to resell to local florists in their areas.
-Wholesale flower districts are present in many North American cities such as New York, Boston, and Los Angeles, San Francisco and Carlsbad, California.
-Flower auctions are run using the Dutch clock system and are mainly located in Canada: Toronto, Montreal, and Vancouver.
+Wholesalers there distribute locally, regionally, and nationally, with principle North American hubs including New York, Boston, Los Angeles, San Francisco, and Flower auctions are run using the Dutch clock system, and are mainly located in Toronto, Montreal, and Vancouver Canada.